 According to Tasia, her time at Meredith has been enriched by the support of Carolyn Koning, assistant director for disability services.

 “Carolyn’s words have empowered me and made me feel strong.
 She pushed me to become the president of InterVarsity and I feel like I can go to her for anything.
 I am so grateful to have her in my life.”

-“I learned that I am stronger than I thought I was.
-At Meredith, I have been able to engage in enriching activities that illustrate how strong I actually am,” said Tasia.
+“I learned that I am stronger than I thought I was,” said Tasia.
 “I live to empower others through my story and I believe I am doing that.
 This is what makes me strong.”